Approved by the Alabama Board of Pharmacy

 These books are available for purchase from most online book vendors.

 - American Pharmacists Association.
-Complete Math Review for Pharmacy Technicians, 3rd or 4th edition.
+Complete Math Review for Pharmacy Technicians, 5th edition, textbook.

 As a courtesy to our instructors and other participants, if you need to cancel registration you must do so within 48 hours of the first day of class.
 Refunds will be considered in the event of medical emergencies, family death, or program cancellation.
 Please contact us should you have questions or require additional information.